IamUSER/Flipper-Fusion/ReadMe.md

 ```

-**NOTE: If you are coming from a different FW, it is recommended to delete / clear your "apps" folder on the SD card prior to updating.
-This folder houses all the .fap files, which do not update to the correct API versions by default if old ones are present (Thanks flipper devs).
-This does `NOT` remove any of your saved files!**
+**NOTE: If you are coming from a different FW and encounter application errors, it is recommended to delete / clear your "apps" folder on the SD card prior to updating.
+This folder houses all the .fap files, which do not update to the correct API versions by default.
+This does `NOT` remove any of your saved files!
+Delete the folder and reflash if necessary!**
 <br><br>
 If you dont like the default asthetic, ClaraCrazy added a OEM mode (Now PRO Mode) to the Firmware.
 From the main menu, hit `Arrow UP` and select PRO Mode and now all assets will be stock.
 <br><br>